Getting Started with Conda

 Conda packages are downloaded from

-searches a standard set of channels, referred to as defaults
+searches a standard set of channels, referred to as defaults.
+The defaults channels include:

 channels.